 Commissioner: John Swofford

 The ACC basketball program holds on to a tradition that makes them unique from other Division 1 college basketball conferences.
 In 1961 the ACC eliminated the regular season title and has since declared the winner of the ACC Tournament as the league champion.
 Though the ACC chooses not to recognize the regular season titles the conference does use them to declare top seeds in the ACC Tournament.
-When the conference expanded to 12 teams they could no longer support a schedule that consisted of a home-and-away series between each team.
+When the conference expanded they could no longer support a schedule that consisted of a home-and-away series between each team.
 The new scheduling manner assigned each team with two permanent partners to play a home-and-away series each year and nine rotating partners over a three-year period to play in either a home-and-away series, home only, or away only.